Keeley Marine Supplies Marlay Point Overnight Race 51st Race ‘Run and won‘

-On the 9th of March 2019 the 51st Marlay Point Overnight Race will be held by GLYC with the support of LWYC.
-If you enjoyed the 50th, just wait until you see the next one!
+On the 9th of March 2019 the 51st Marlay Point Overnight Race was held by GLYC with the support of LWYC.

 MARLAY POINT OVERNIGHT RACE

 The Marlay Point Overnight Race has been running on the Gippsland Lakes since 1969.
 It is the only overnight race for trailer sailors in Australia and has earned the reputation as the Sydney-Hobart for smaller yachts.